Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Applications of Differentiable EFT Likelihoods

-Finally, we extend the setup of Sec.~\ref{sec:DY-only} by incorporating all low-energy flavour observables that have been used in the likelihood constructions of Refs.~\cite{Greljo:2022jac,Greljo:2023bab} and are sensitive to two-quark-two-lepton operators.
-This combination of DY and low-energy data, based on SMEFT and WET predictions evaluated at various scales, fully exploits the multi-scale structure of the likelihood defined in Sec.~\ref{sec:formalism}.
+Finally, we extend the above DY SMEFT setup by incorporating all low-energy flavor observables that have been used in the likelihood constructions of Refs.~\cite{Greljo:2022jac,Greljo:2023bab} and are sensitive to two-quark-two-lepton operators.
+This combination of DY and low-energy data, based on SMEFT and WET predictions evaluated at various scales, fully exploits the multi-scale structure of the likelihood.
 The total number of included observables is 954.

-Compared to the DY+$bs\bar\nu\nu$ setup, the inclusion of the additional flavour observables substantially modifies the likelihood geometry.
-The relatively homogeneous hyperellipsoidal structures characteristic of the DY likelihood are distorted by the interplay of numerous low-energy constraints, leading to strongly anisotropic curvature and lifting degeneracies along several flavour directions.
+Compared to the DY+$bs\bar\nu\nu$ setup, the inclusion of the additional flavor observables substantially modifies the likelihood geometry.
+The relatively homogeneous hyperellipsoidal structures characteristic of the DY likelihood are distorted by the interplay of numerous low-energy constraints, leading to strongly anisotropic curvature and lifting degeneracies along several flavor directions.
 While some parameter combinations become constrained by orders of magnitude more tightly, others remain comparatively weakly bounded, resulting in a more intricate and less symmetric likelihood geometry.
 Sampling therefore becomes more challenging and computationally more demanding, but remains feasible in the full 374-dimensional parameter space using the Hessian-based preconditioning strategy described above.

-The restructuring of the likelihood geometry is summarized in Fig.~\ref{fig:spectrum}, which shows the spectrum of sample-covariance eigenvalues $\lambda_i$ expressed in terms of effective scales $\Lambda_i^{\rm eff}\equiv \lambda_i^{-1/4}$.
-Compared to the DY+$bs\bar\nu\nu$ fit, the inclusion of the full set of flavour observables shifts a large fraction of eigendirections to substantially higher effective scales, in many cases by more than an order of magnitude, while leaving a tail of more weakly constrained directions.
-The horizontal reference lines indicate the highest effective scales at which individual observables or classes of observables provide the dominant impact, showing how different sectors of the flavour likelihood shape the global constraint pattern.
-Complete fit results, including all one-dimensional profiled and marginalized bounds in both the up- and down-aligned flavour bases, are provided in the Supplemental Material.
+The restructuring of the likelihood geometry is summarized in Fig.~\ref{fig:spectrum}, which shows the spectrum of sample-covariance eigenvalues of the DY+flavor fit in red.
+Compared to the DY+$bs\bar\nu\nu$ fit, the inclusion of the full set of flavor observables shifts a large fraction of eigenvalues to substantially higher effective scales, in many cases by more than an order of magnitude, while leaving a tail of more weakly constrained directions.
+The horizontal reference lines indicate the highest effective scales at which individual observables or classes of observables provide the dominant impact, showing how different sectors of the flavor likelihood shape the global constraint pattern.
+Complete fit results, including all one-dimensional profiled and marginalized bounds in both the up- and down-aligned flavor bases, are available as dataset~\cite{dataset} and contained in the \SupplementalMaterial.